A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Case Studies for Inference

 \subsection{Validation on a Simulated Supernova}

-To test if the model could recover parameters correctly, we simulated an SLSN with $L_0 = 10^{46}$ erg s$^{-1}$, $t_{\rm SD} = 10^6$ s, $n = 3$, and $M_{\rm ej} = 10$ $M_{\odot}$, with the other parameters the same as in Section \ref{sec:result}.
-The supernova was placed at redshift $z = 0.5$ and data was generated using the {\sc{Redback}} simulation workflow as observed by ZTF in $g$, $r$ and $i$ band for the first 200 days post explosion.
+To test if the model could recover parameters correctly, we simulated an SLSN with $L_0 = 10^{46}$ erg s$^{-1}$, $t_{\rm SD} = 10^6$ s, $n = 3$, $M_{\rm ej} = 10$ $M_{\odot}$, and $\kappa = 0.1$ cm$^2$ g$^{-1}$ , with the other parameters the same as in Section \ref{sec:result}.
+The supernova was placed at redshift $z = 0.1$ and data was generated using the {\sc{Redback}} simulation workflow as observed by ZTF in $g$, $r$ and $i$ band for the first 200 days post explosion.

-The light curve (Figure \ref{fig:simver} (left)) is fit well by the model throughout its evolution, and three of the four injected parameters are recovered to within $1\sigma$ in the one-dimensional posteriors, with only $M_{\rm ej}$ being slightly outside that error region, and every parameter recovered to within $1\sigma$ in the two-dimensional posteriors due to correlations in each parameter.
-The correlation between $L_0$ and $t_{\rm SD}$ also suggests that the rotational energy of the magnetar is well constrained to $\sim$ 10$^{52}$ erg, i.e., the injected value.
+The light curve (Figure \ref{fig:simver} (left)) is fit well by the model throughout its evolution.
+In the one-dimensional posteriors, only $L_0$ is recovered to within $1\sigma$, while $t_{\rm SD}$, $n$, and $M_{\rm ej}$, are recovered to just outside $1\sigma$ and $\kappa$ is not recovered well at all.
+In the two-dimensional posteriors, every parameter is recovered to within $2\sigma$ except for the $n$ - $M_{\rm ej}$ posterior and anything involving $\kappa$.
+The correlations between $L_0$, $t_{\rm SD}$, and $n$ also suggests that the rotational energy of the magnetar is well constrained to $\sim$ 10$^{52}$ erg, i.e., the injected value.
+The correlation between $M_{\rm ej}$ and $\kappa$ is the main reason they are outside the $1\sigma$ error region in the one-dimensional posteriors. $n$ also shows an anti-correlation with $\kappa_\gamma$ (see Figure \ref{fig:simulated_corner}), showing that the effect of lowering the braking index can be mimicked in some cases by incomplete gamma-ray thermalization, although this degeneracy can likely be broken by acquiring data at later times.
+This result shows the importance of understanding the various opacities of different types of supernovae as well as the necessity of reporting inferred opacity values.